List of Generator Rex characters: Rex Salazar

+Throughout the series, Rex has full access to six of his original orange-colored "builds": the "Smack Hands", a pair of box-shaped gauntlets capable of individually spinning like a boring drill; the "BFS" (short for "Big Freaking Sword"), a gigantic sword with an alternate function that turns the upper half of the blade into a high-speed circular sawblade; the "Slam Cannon", a cannon with a compactor maw on its back that extracts raw materials as ammunition for the cannon to be fired; the "Boogie Pack", a pair of vertical-launching VTOL wings that can fire either a pair of bolas or grappling tethers from the top of the fans; the "Punk Buster", a pair of giant spiked boots with a built-in hydraulic piston that boosts his kicking and jumping power; and the "Rex Ride", a hover motorbike with a retractable battering ram in place of an engine block that can be used like a shield to break through trees and incredibly thick walls.
+Upon awakening his Omega-1 Nanite, he then gain access to five additional cyan-colored energy-based "builds": the "Blast Caster", a large, extendable tentacle-like whip capable of channel large amounts of electricity via the electric generator on his back; the "Funchucks", a pair of giant, metallic nunchaku that are able to be spun at high speeds and use them to generate a destructive energy pulse by slamming them together after spinning them, allowing him to shoot a light blue arc of energy at his enemies; the "Bad Axes", a pair of giant axes with energized blades capable of slicing through the thickest of metal; the "Block Party", a pair of metallic gauntlets that generates blue energy shields made of highly energized atoms; and the "Sky Slyder", a large hoverboard capable of flying at high-speeds.

 Agent Six

 Agent Six (voiced by Wally Kurth) is a senior Providence agent and Rex's handler, whose name comes from the fact he is the sixth most dangerous person on the planet.
-Because of his strict and by-the-book personality, Rex refers to him as a "nanny, just more aggro."
+Because of his strict and by-the-book personality, Rex refers to him as a "nanny, just more aggro".
 Over time, Six falls in love with Dr. Rebecca Holiday, confessing his feelings for her in "A Family Holiday".
-Despite losing six years of his memory in "Six Minus Six.", he seemingly regains his feelings for her.
+Despite losing six years of his memory in "Six Minus Six", he seemingly regains his feelings for her.

 Bobo Haha

-Bobo Haha (voiced by John DiMaggio) is an E.V.O. chimp with the ability to speak, who is Rex's sidekick and friend.
+Bobo Haha (voiced by John DiMaggio) is an E.V.O. chimpanzee with the ability to speak, who is Rex's sidekick and friend.
 He wears an eye patch and fez.
 Bobo claims that before becoming an E.V.O., he was a helper animal trained to entertain children at a hospital, whose owner was an eccentric philanthropist.